Rudnev/laravel-settings/README.md

 Cache is enabled by default, you can change this in your `config/settings.php` file.

-To clear the cache you can run the follow Artisan command:
+To clear the cache you can run the following Artisan command:

 ```bash
 php artisan settings:clear-cache
 ```

+> Note: this command does not actually delete cache entries, it only invalidates them by changing the prefix for keys.
+> If you are using settings for models, the cache can grow quickly.
+For this reason,
+> it is recommended to use drivers that support eviction policies, such as `redis`,
+> or use the command `php artisan cache:clear` to completely clear the cache.

 ## Events